bobbysciacchitano/react-from-scratch/README.md

 ### It's kind of a rubbish intoduction to React

 That's fine, I'm not going to be showing this at conferences or anything.
-I'm just putting the stuff I've shown others in the past and explained it in a way that seemed sensible to _me_ at least 😀.
-If you have a better way, feel free to fork and contribute.
+I'm just documenting the stuff I've shown others in the past and explained it in a way that seemed sensible to _me_ at least 😀.
+If you have a better way to explain a concept, feel free to fork and contribute.

 ### But seriously.
 Why?